fermi-ad/awesome-docs/README.md

 * [CodeAcademy](https://www.codecademy.com/) - A paid resource with a formal curriculum feel.
 There are some free courses.
 * [LevelUpTuts](https://levelup.video/library) - A paid tech education platform with lots of great content.
 * [Wes Bos](https://wesbos.com/courses) - A prolific web tech teacher.
 Several prominent free courses with excellent updated in-depth courses.
+* [O'Reilly Learning Platform](https://learning.oreilly.com/home) - Books, courses, videos and live events by leading experts in IT covering just about every topic imaginable.
+Fermilab negotiates licenses and charges departments a nominal yearly fee.
+Talk to your supervisor about gaining a seat.

 ## Text editors and IDEs